 There is a very wide pay scale in the markets…as an independent trader it’s up to you where you fall on that scale.

 That’s five months working 35 hours a week before I saw any payoff.
 That is about the same or quicker than most of the other day traders I personally know (and I know lots).
 See How Long Does It Take to Become a Successful Trader? to get more details on what’s required to really succeed.

 Take screenshots, with comments/profits/losses/trades of each day you trade, and save them in a folder on your computer according to date.
 That way you can go back and look at what you did each day under the circumstances of the day.
-That is the best way I know to review, self-assess tendencies and notice problem areas.
+That is the best way I know to review, self-assess tendencies, and notice problem areas.
 In 6 months to a year, a dedicated person should be able to develop consistency and start building an income.
 The 6 months+ of practice should give a good idea of how much that income will be, and what it could be if the account continues to grow or if more capital is used.

-Once you’ve picked a couple strategies to focus on, and are building your trading plan, you’ve created your ‘trading home.’
+Once you’ve picked a couple strategies to focus on, and are building your trading plan, you’ve created your “trading home”.
 Live inside that home.
 There’s nothing for you outside.
 Just focus on learning those strategies and practice implementing your plan.
 That is it.
 Your search is over.
 There’s no more need to ever visit another financial blog or watch the financial news again.
 It’s all irrelevant once you’re trading a strategy that works.
 I have practiced my strategies to the point where they make money in all types of market conditions (this is where you are headed).
 So why would I need someone else’s opinion to trade?
 I don’t, and you don’t.
 I do seek help from time to time, and you may too, but only from trusted sources and the help is limited to a specific problem area.

 As a day trader or swing trader our only job is to take trades based on our strategies.
-No strategies covered in my book discuss global events…they are irrelevant to consistency and will only serve to make you question your strategies or take trades which aren’t part of your trading plan.
+No strategies covered in my book or swing trading video course discuss global events…they are irrelevant to consistency and will only serve to make you question your strategies or take trades which aren’t part of your trading plan.

-De-clutter, and focus on practicing the implementation of your strategies perfectly.
+De-clutter and focus on practicing the implementation of your strategies perfectly.
 If you need guidance, seek help or read up on that particular issue, but avoid bombarding yourself with a whole bunch of useless trading opinions.
 There is so much information that it is easy to get sidetracked.
 Stay the course.
 That is what builds consistency, and allows for the all the things discussed throughout this article to become reality.

 Best wishes on your journey.